2018–19 ENPPI SC season

-The 2018–19 ENPPI season was the 34th season in the football club's history and 15th consecutive and overall season in the top flight of Egyptian football, the Egyptian Premier League, having been promoted from the Egyptian Second Division in 2002.
+The 2018–19 ENPPI season was the 34th edition in the football club's history and 15th consecutive and overall season in the topflight of Egyptian football, the Egyptian Premier League, having been promoted from the Egyptian Second Division in 2002.
 In addition to the domestic league, ENPPI also competed in this season's editions of the domestic cup, the Egypt Cup.
 The season covered a period from 1 July 2018 to 30 June 2019.